Textualize/textual/docs/blog/posts/rich-inspect.md

 # Using Rich Inspect to interrogate Python objects

 The [Rich](https://github.com/Textualize/rich) library has a few functions that are admittedly a little out of scope for a terminal color library.
-One such function is `inspect` which is so useful you may want to install `rich` just for this feature.
+One such function is `inspect` which is so useful you may want to `pip install rich` just for this feature.

 <!-- more -->